toaymeister/molly/README.md

 |`endAt`|str|`'2019-11-03 13:40:00'`|`endDate+" "+endTime`|
 |`triggerAt`|str|`'2019-11-03 09:40:00'`|\|

-The default base configurations like debug mode, retry intervals are listed below, you are free to modify them in **cafe.py**.
+The default basic configurations like debug mode, retry intervals are listed below, you are free to modify them in **cafe.py** file.

 |Parameter|Type|Default|Detail|
 |-|-|-|-|